Walter Savage Landor was right when he said: “Nothing is pleasanter than exploring a library.”

 For bibliophiles and book lovers, there is no more charming and magical place than a library, even better if it’s one of the most beautiful libraries in the world.
 It isn’t just an ordinary place; it’s like a hometown, and you can feel comfortable and reassured, just as you would in your home.

-Imagine you are surrounded by thousands of books like treasures; they’re shining on the shelves, inviting you to read them through their bright titles and attractive covers.
+Imagine you are surrounded by thousands of books like treasures, shining on the shelves and inviting you to read them through their bright titles and attractive covers.
 All of these treasures are in one place, a majestic place—the library.
-Its architecture can be simple or luxurious, dotted with rich history, or it can be the latest style of modern design.
+Its architecture can be simple or luxurious, dotted with rich history or the latest style of modern design.

-Whatever it is, there is no doubt about its greatness for book lovers.
-They can travel thousands of miles to visit one lovely library to explore its connection to its hometown or freeze time by stepping into one of the pages of its books.
+Whatever it is, there is no doubt its greatness for book lovers.
+They can travel thousands of miles to visit one lovely library to explore its connection to their hometown or freeze time by stepping into one of the pages of its books.

-If you are a bookworm traveller or simply a bibliophile wanting to explore new libraries worldwide, this article is for you.
-Let’s go deeper into 10 of the best libraries in the world.
+If you are a bookworm traveller or a bibliophile wanting to explore new libraries worldwide, this article is for you.
+Let’s explore 10 of the best libraries in the world.

 1. Trinity College Library

 The Trinity College Library is in Dublin, Ireland.
-The library was founded along with the establishment of Trinity College in 1592.
-It consists of 6 buildings; the oldest is called The Old Library.
+It was founded in 1592 along with Trinity College.
+The library consists of six buildings, the oldest of which is The Old Library.

-The Long Room is the most important part of the library, found in the Old Library building.
-The “room” contains the most valuable books; it houses almost 200,000 books that are considered a treasure for bibliophiles.
+The Long Room is the most essential part of the library, located in the Old Library building.
+The “room” contains the most valuable books; it houses almost 200,000 books that are considered treasures for bibliophiles.

-Fun Fact: The library is authorised by the British Legal Deposit Libraries Act 2003 to get a copy of every published book in Ireland and the United Kingdom
+Fun Fact: The British Legal Deposit Libraries Act 2003 authorizes the library to obtain a copy of every published book in Ireland and the United Kingdom.

 2. George Peabody Library

-In addition to being a great research and teaching space, the George Peabody Library is one of the most amazing and beautiful libraries in the world, located in Baltimore, Maryland, USA.
+In addition to being a significant research and teaching space, the George Peabody Library is one of the most unique and beautiful libraries in the world, located in Baltimore, Maryland, USA.

 The library dates back to 1857, the foundation date of the Peabody Institute.
 During that time, philanthropist George Peabody decided to direct the Peabody Institute’s efforts to fund the library as an appreciation for Baltimore citizens.
 The library finally opened its doors in 1878.

-When you visit the library, you will be amazed by the beautiful architecture that makes it look almost like a luxurious hotel.
+When you visit the library, you will be amazed by its beautiful architecture, which makes it look almost like a luxurious hotel.
 Moreover, it houses 300,000 treasured books from the 19th century.
-Those valuable books cover different topics from religion and literature to history and science in different romance languages.
+Those valuable books cover topics ranging from religion and literature to history and science in different romance languages.

 3. Stuttgart City Library